tomedunn/the-finished-book/_theory/encounter-multiplier-p1/encounter-multiplier-p1.md

 The other term in Eqn. \eqref{eq:encounter-xp-npcs}, $$\W_{\,\NPC_{ij}}$$, is the weight of each XP term in the summation, which depend on how the PCs choose to engage the NPCs in the encounter.
 This is ultimately where the difficulty lies in calculating the encounter multiplier, determining what $$\W_{\,\NPC_{ij}}$$ should be for each pair of NPCs in an encounter, depending on the strategy the PCs choose to take.

-To help in understanding how these weights are calculated, I've included visual representations of Eqn. \eqref{eq:encounter-xp-npcs}, like the one shown in Fig. <a href="#fig:xp-encounter-diagram-example" class="fig-ref">1</a> below, for the various strategies discussed in this post.
+To help in understanding how these weights are calculated, I've included visual representations of Eqn. \eqref{eq:encounter-xp-npcs}, like the one shown in Fig. \figref{fig:xp-encounter-diagram-example} below, for the various strategies discussed in this post.
 The area of each square in these diagrams is proportional to one of the XP terms found in Eqn. \eqref{eq:encounter-xp-npcs}, as described by Eqn. \eqref{eq:xp-npc}.

 <figure id="fig:xp-encounter-diagram-example">
     {% include_relative fig-xp-encounter-diagram-two-npcs-small.html %}
     {% include_relative fig-xp-encounter-diagram-two-npcs-large.html %}
-    <figcaption>Figure 1: Visual representation of Eqn. \eqref{eq:encounter-xp-npcs} for an encounter with two NPCs.</figcaption>
+    <figcaption>Visual representation of Eqn. \eqref{eq:encounter-xp-npcs} for an encounter with two NPCs.</figcaption>
 </figure>